CityScope/CS_CityScoPy/README.md

 $ cd CS_CityScoPy
 ```

 -   install packages.
 To produce a list of needed packages, use `pipreqs`, follow instructions https://github.com/bndr/pipreqs.
-Or, simply run the app and install packages as they appear in errors.
+Or, simply run the app and install packages as they appear as missing.
 -   tweak `__settings__.json` to fit your cityIO table setup.
 Read [cityIO documentation](https://github.com/cityscope/cs_cityio_backend/wiki) for proper data structure
--   setup a path to your settings file
+-   in `run.py` setup a path to your settings file

 ```
-cityscopy_settings_path = "__path__/__settings__.json"
+CITYSCOPY_SETTINGS_PATH = "__path__/__settings__.json"
 ```

 -   initiate the `Cityscopy` class (see `run.py` example)

 ```
-cityscopy = Cityscopy(cityscopy_settings_path)
+cityscopy = Cityscopy(CITYSCOPY_SETTINGS_PATH)
 ```

 -   use one or more of the main methods.
 'Blocking' means the method will run forever (while true loop).
 Advanced users can parallel blocking methods using multithreading.